 Get support all the way to your first day at university

-The cost of study in the UK
+What is the cost of studying in the UK?

 In general, the UK’s international university fees are less than the US, and the length of a program is often shorter too.